RedHenDev/hex/README.md

 to do

+-i understand how the standalone biopulse works.
+Might prove
+    to be a useful method for other systems.

 -r refactor key scripts to create simple, clean version
     also opportunity to derive template versions for other projects.